mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var mappedName = ClassMapper.Get<Customer>();
 ```

-We highly recommend to use the [ClassMappedNameCache](/cacher/classmappednamecache) class when retrieving the mapped name to maximize the reusability and performance.
+> We highly recommend to use the [ClassMappedNameCache](/cacher/classmappednamecache) class when retrieving the mapped name.
+This is to maximize the reusability and performance.

 ```csharp
 var mappedName = ClassMappedNameCache.Get<Customer>();